Visa Acquirer Monitoring ProgramMajor Updates Coming in April 2025 Will Transform the Merchant-Acquirer Relationship

 What's Changing?

-Beginning April 1, 2025, Visa will phase out its Visa Fraud Monitoring Program (VFMP) and Visa Dispute Monitoring Program (VDMP) for merchants operating in the Visa Europe region.
+Beginning April 1, 2025, Visa will phase out its Visa Fraud Monitoring Program (VFMP) and Visa Dispute Monitoring Program (VDMP) for merchants operating in most global regions.
 The Visa Acquirer Monitoring Program will be enhanced to effectively replace these two programs.

 Under current Visa rules, the program thresholds are as follows: